 The thought of thinking beyond in-store may seem daunting and an expensive and difficult challenge to fulfil.

 Decide what you think will engage your customers, what do they want to know that will excite them and resonate with their values?

 Now think, how can in-store best deliver this?

 Could it be something as simple as QR codes on posters or interactive digital displays or does your budget stretch to VR headsets?

-Whatever your budget, there will be a solution that helps you to broaden the traditional boundaries of in-store.
+Whatever your budget, there will be a solution that helps you to broaden the traditional boundaries of retail.

 At FMI we work in partnership with our clients, our job is to think of innovative solutions that match your budget but that still give you a competitive advantage.

 So, if you are stuck for ideas, give our team a call.
 Speak with Account Director Fiona Sharkey for expert advice and insights – 01 496 3399.